 Starting a small business is an exciting but frightening venture.
 Approximately one-fifth of all small businesses fail within the first year, and two-thirds fail within 10 years.
 Though the long-term odds are not in your favor, it may still be possible for you to beat them.
 This involves careful planning beforehand to make sure you have everything you need to start your business.
-You need to secure not only equipment but funding, licensure, etc. Here are a few of the essentials.
+You need to secure not only equipment but funding, licensure, insurance, etc. Here are a few of the essentials.

 1. Business Plan and Funding

 When you get an idea for a new business, you have a notion of where you want to go with it.
 Therefore, think of a business plan as a roadmap for how you are going to get there.
 The business plan isn’t just for you; it’s a tool that can show other people exactly what you want to accomplish.
 This may be necessary to obtain the necessary funding, which you can seek out from investors and business lenders.

 Business insurance resource protects businesses from losses that can occur during normal business operations, nearly every state requires businesses insurance.